bharath1097/pureconfig/README.md

 server.bind = 0.0.0.0
 ```

-If we get a lot of these, we have to repeat the *server* prefix a lot.
+If we get a lot of these, we have to repeat the *server* prefix.
+Bad.
 Pure supports
 nested grouping, which should be your default choice:

 ```